 B2B buyers don’t live in a vacuum.

-The way people buy in the B2C world massively affects what happens in the world of B2B selling, too.
+The B2C buying process massively affects what happens in the world of B2B selling, too.

 You only have to glance at some of the world’s most successful and revolutionary companies to see how things are changing.